hsf-training/hsf-training-ml-webpage/_episodes/03-Resources.md

 2. **pandas**: pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 See the [documentation](https://pandas.pydata.org/).
 The most important datatype in the pandas library is the *DataFrame*: a "spreadsheet-type object" with row and column names.
 It is preferred to use pandas DataFrames rather than NumPy arrays for managing data sets.

-If you are unfamiliar with these packages, I would recommend sitting down with [this textbook](https://www.amazon.ca/Python-Data-Analysis-Wrangling-IPython-ebook/dp/B075X4LT6K/ref=sr_1_1?crid=WLIHOCVH891S&dchild=1&keywords=python+for+data+analysis%2C+2nd+edition&qid=1593460237&sprefix=python+for+data+%2Caps%2C196&sr=8-1) and reading/coding along with chapters 4 and 5.
-Alternatively, you can read the documentation pages for [NumPy slicing](https://numpy.org/doc/stable/reference/arrays.indexing.html), [NumPy operations](https://scipy-lectures.org/intro/numpy/operations.html) and [pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+If you are unfamiliar with these packages, I would recommend reading the introduction to the documentation pages for [NumPy slicing](https://numpy.org/doc/stable/reference/arrays.indexing.html), [NumPy operations](https://scipy-lectures.org/intro/numpy/operations.html) and [pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) or sitting down with [this textbook](https://www.amazon.ca/Python-Data-Analysis-Wrangling-IPython-ebook/dp/B075X4LT6K/ref=sr_1_1?crid=WLIHOCVH891S&dchild=1&keywords=python+for+data+analysis%2C+2nd+edition&qid=1593460237&sprefix=python+for+data+%2Caps%2C196&sr=8-1) if you have it available and reading/coding along with chapters 4 and 5.
 In a few hours, you should have a good idea of how these packages work.

 # Machine Learning Libraries in Python